 - 5. Sock Draft Stopper

 - 7. Log Draft Stopper

 Fillings You Can Use in Your Draft Stopper

 There are several different types of filling you can use on your draft stoppers.
 Some work better than others, especially when you put your stopper in high-traffic areas.
-Also, some of the filler is more widely available at your local store than others, or you may have some on hand.
-Common filler materials include:
+Also, some of the draft stopper filler is more widely available at your local store than others, or you may have some on hand.
+Common home filler materials for draft stoppers include: